CSS File 1

 What Is a CSS Combiner?

-CSS projects often split styles across multiple files—reset, base, components, utilities.
+CSS projects often split styles across multiple files — reset, base, components, utilities.
 A CSS combiner merges them into a single file for production.
 Fewer HTTP requests mean faster load times.
 The W3C CSS spec defines the language; build tools like Vite and Webpack do this at build time.
-This tool does it on demand in your browser.
+This tool gives you a quick dual-input editor right in your browser.

-Paste multiple CSS blocks or upload several .css files.
-The tool concatenates them into one output.
-It runs entirely in your browser—nothing is sent to a server.
+Paste your first CSS file into the top-left editor and your second into the bottom-left editor (or use Upload on each panel).
+The right panel auto-combines both inputs into one output.
+Everything runs in your browser — nothing is sent to a server.
 For formatting the result, use CSS Formatter.
 For minifying, use CSS Minifier.

 How to Use This Tool